CLOSED CHURCHES WITHIN THE

 When approaching Dauphin on the US 22-322 expressway

-from Harrisburg, take the Dauphin Boro exit
+from Harrisburg, take the Dauphin Boro exit (immediately after passing through

-blocks to Swatara Street.
-Go south 1 block on Swatara
+the railroad underpass) and proceed west 4 blocks to Swatara Street.
+Go south 1 block on Swatara Street to Juniata

-Street to Juniata Street.
-Go west 1
+Street.
+Go west 1 block on Juniata

-block on Juniata Street to Market Street.
+Street to Market Street.
+The church

 Historic Conference: